Proudly Serving The Marrero & New Orleans, LA Area

 One of the common co-morbidities of obesity is a condition called sleep apnea.
 In this condition, patients experience temporary breathing interruptions during sleep.
 The pauses in breathing can occur dozens or even hundreds of times a night.
 Symptoms include loud snoring and a gasping or snorting sound when the sleeping individual starts to breathe again.

 Although the individual may not be aware of having sleep apnea, the condition can disrupt the quality of sleep and result in daytime fatigue.
 The most common type, obstructive sleep apnea, occurs when the tongue or other soft tissue blocks the airway.
 Treatments include breathing devices that keep the airway open during sleep, and surgery that reduces the amount of soft tissue near the airway.
 Morbidly obese patients commonly suffer from sleep apnea, and many patients are aware of this diagnosis before beginning pursuit of bariatric surgery.
 During your initial evaluation by our coordinators, any indications of possible sleep disorders will be uncovered.
-Testing may be recommended prior to surgery, and can be arranged by our office staff.
+Testing may be recommended as part of your surgery preparation plan at our Marrero, LA facility.
 The sleep center at West Jefferson Medical Center provides this testing, which is generally covered by insurance.

 The Sleep Center is a comprehensive facility dedicated to the diagnosis and treatment of various sleep and wake disorders.
 Pre-operative and/or post-operative Referrals are made to the Center upon referral from your surgeon according to physician assessment and patient history.